 Languages Spoken in East Asia and Southeast Asia

-Recognizing and differentiating among languages spoken in East Asia and Southeast Asia is a very difficult task.
+Recognizing and differentiating between languages spoken in East Asia and Southeast Asia is a very difficult task.
 The fact is that there is a multitude of languages spoken from Japan down to Indonesia.
 Knowing how to recognize the major spoken languages in this region will make the western traveler's journey that much more interesting and rewarding.